 Your audience won’t enjoy, engage or interact with you if you simply talk at them and read slides.
 They need to go on the journey with you, to surf the wave and experience the ride.

-Involve your audience the moment you begin speaking and throughout your presentation.
+Involve your audience the moment you begin to present.

 – Ask them questions